whatshap/whatshap/README.md

 result.txt
 ----------

-* two lines are output. they are equivalent: swap 0 and 1 in the first and you get the second.
+* two lines are output.
+If option "--all_het" is used when calling dp, they are equivalent: swap 0 and 1 in the first and you get the second; if not, some positions might be identified as homozygous.